sowiecki/pantheon/README.md

 [![DevDependencies Status](https://david-dm.org/nase00/moirai/dev-status.svg?style=flat-square)](https://david-dm.org/nase00/moirai#info=devDependencies)
 [![bitHound](https://img.shields.io/bithound/code/github/Nase00/moirai.svg?style=flat-square)](https://www.bithound.io/github/Nase00/moirai/master/files)

+*This software is in **alpha**, and is currently highly tailored to my use cases and home setup.
+I am working to make it more configurable, modular, and secure for wider consumption.*

 A [Node.js](https://nodejs.org/) server for controlling multiple "Internet of Things" (IoT) devices.

 Moirai integrates multiple products and devices into a single API, allowing for incredible control.